 Of the 30 cases, approximately half will be normal.
 It is generally considered that when the examiners select cases, they will be more likely to give more abnormal than normal, giving a range of approximately 15-17 abnormal and 13-15 normal.
 That is just a guide though.

 It would appear that there is no clearly defined pass mark.
-While it was rumoured previously that the pass mark was 27/30, that is less clear now.
+It has previously been said that the pass mark was 26-27/30, but as the marking is adjusted by candidate performance at each sitting, this is difficult to be certain about.

 The rapid-reporting exam was previously a test of the candidate's ability to work their way through a packet of hard-copy and much of the exam technique that was banded about related to the difficult of man-handling hard-copy films and keeping track of the films that have been looked at.